markosole/website-ssl-monitoring/README.md

 ` npm install `

 # Ho to run it
 Before running the app make sure you create `.env` file from `.env.example` and populate as required.
 Change `NODE_ENV` to `development` if you want to se console log output.
 Keep in mind that `development` runs checks every number of ms set in CHECK_INTERVAL.
-On other had, `production` runns only at midnight and console output will be minimal.
+On other hand, `production` ENV runs only at midnight and console output will be minimal.

 In development